microsoft/XmlNotepad/docs/help/options.md

 This limit exists because it takes a lot of extra memory to index the location of every node in a large document and can make editing very large XML files slower.

+The `Ignore DTD` option is important, is True by default.
+See [validation](validation.md) for details on the security implications of this setting.

 ### XmlDiff
 Options that control how the XmlDiff works when you compare XML documents.